The Thirty Nine Steps (1978 film): Plot

 On the Scottish moors Hannay, claiming to be on the run as part of a wager, meets Alex Mackenzie and her fiance, David Hamilton.
-On the run again, Hannay has to pose as a Liberal Party political orator and ad lib a speech at an election husting campaign stop.
+On the run again, Hannay has to pose as a Liberal Party political orator and ad lib a speech at an election hustings.
 He indicates the identity of the Prussian agents to Alex Mackenzie and David Hamilton and with their help Scudder's book is found, but Hamilton is then killed by the Prussians.
 The coded information is partly deciphered and the true plans of the Prussian agents are revealed.
-The agents intend to murder the visiting Royal Greek Prime Minister by planting a bomb in the Palace of Westminster, while the British Parliament is meeting thus also causing a criminal terrorist incident, leading to unrest in the always unstable Balkans peninsula (southeastern Europe) and precipitate an international crisis, possibly striking a world war.
-The "Thirty Nine Steps" refers to the number of stairs in the landmark Clock Tower (of "Big Ben") in the Palace of Westminster (from "Lauderdale Door to the clock itself").
+The agents intend to murder the visiting Royal Greek Prime Minister by planting a bomb in the Palace of Westminster, while the British Parliament is meeting thus also causing a criminal terrorist incident, leading to unrest in the always unstable Balkan Peninsula and precipitate an international crisis, possibly sparking a world war.
+The "Thirty Nine Steps" refers to the number of stairs in the landmark Clock Tower (or "Big Ben") in the Palace of Westminster (from "Lauderdale Door to the clock itself").

-When the Metropolitan Police of London and Hannay reach the top of the clock tower, the agents have already planted the bomb and have locked the clock room.
+When the Metropolitan Police and Hannay reach the top of the clock tower, the agents have already planted the bomb and have locked the clock room.
 Hannay realises that the bomb is to be set off by the clock timer mechanism at 11:45 am.
 To give the police more time, Hannay breaks the glass of the outside clock-face, climbs out onto the face of the clock, almost 100 meters above ground and physically stops the minute hand as it moves towards the figure IX (xx:45).
 By hanging from the end of the minute hand, Hannay manages to jam the clock at 11:44 am, one minute before, long enough for the police to break into the clock room where they kill the remaining spies and deactivate the bomb.
 The clock mechanism jams and stops working before the clock's minute hand falls into a vertical position at 11:30 am.
 Hannay, however, still hangs on and one of the officers saves him with a looped rope lariat.
-Lomas recognises a Thames River Police uniform and at the docks Hannay and other officers capture Appleton, who had also stolen secret details of the deployment of all Royal Navy warships.
+Lomas recognises a police uniform and at the docks Hannay and other officers capture Appleton, who had also stolen secret details of the deployment of all Royal Navy warships.

-Sir Edmund Appleton is convicted of treason and Richard Hannay is declared a hero for helping Britain gain valuable time to prepare defences for a future "Great War'.
+Appleton is convicted of treason and Hannay is declared a hero for helping Britain gain valuable time to prepare defences for a future "Great War".
 In the closing shot, Hannay is shown walking arm in arm with Alex Mackenzie.